Why Create a Center of Excellence?

 Never ending waves of technology innovation wash across marketing departments every day.
 Ignore this innovation at your peril.
-The change is constant.
-The complexity daunting.
+Change happens on a day to day basis.
+The complexity is daunting.
 One proven strategy is the establishment of a digital center of excellence (DCoE).

-I participated in one of these digital journeys earlier in my career and it’s an exciting adventure for anybody who hasn’t tried it.
+I participated in one of these digital journeys earlier in my career and it’s an exciting adventure for anybody who hasn’t yet tried building a center of excellence (CoE).
 I think if done properly, it delivers an enormous amount of value to the upper middle and large scale business.

-To find out the best ways to set up a Digital Center of Excellence and to learn more about their benefits, I talked to Siara Nazir, Head of Digital Marketing at Autodesk.
-You can listen to the entire podcast here.
+To find out the best ways to set up a Digital CoE and to learn more about the benefits of center of excellence methodology, I talked to Siara Nazir, Head of Digital Marketing at Autodesk.
+You can listen to the entire interview on the LeadCrunch B2B podcast.

 Siara has a decade of experience building digital centers of excellence and has hard-won knowledge to share with other people embarking on a similar journey.

 What is a Digital Center of Excellence?

 A Center of Excellence is a team of specialists deploying and managing customer-facing technologies, with marketing often at the forefront.
 The goal is often to improve the customer experience and use digital to gain a competitive advantage.

 With a Digital Center of Excellence, you create a plan that helps you understand what you need to reach your goal.
 That plan usually includes building a team and assigning objectives central to that goal as milestones to measure success.

 Why are Companies Setting up Digital Centers of Excellence?